openwallet-foundation-labs/tsp/docs/src/cli/index.md

 Read the next sections on how to get started.

-A short demo of the CLI:
+A short demo of the CLI (made using the TSP SDK development version of May 2024):

 <iframe width="754" height="380" frameborder="0" src="https://www.youtube.com/embed/WRwZ_rug4E4?si=638gVed4fGxTJTV7" allowfullscreen></iframe>